chopov1/AlgorithmsFA22/README.md

 ### Big O notation

-This is a simple program in c++ with a few examples of functions containing differnet run times.
+This is a simple program in c++ containing a few functions all with different run times.